Anglican Parish of Derby and Blackville

 Nancy Stephens grew up in the Anglican Parish of Derby & Blackville and has served with the Overseas Missionary Fellowship (OMF) for 30 years.
-After several years of cross-cultural ministry in Thailand, she now serves in OMF’s Personnel Department, based from her home in Fredericton, NB.
+After several years of cross-cultural ministry in Thailand, she recently retired from OMF’s Personnel Department, and resides in Fredericton, NB.
 You can learn more about the OMF at https://omf.org/ca/

 Some Thoughts on Evangelism